mercygsk/salesapp/README.md

 Welcome to the MERN Product Review App!
 This application allows users to browse, submit, and read reviews for various products.

+## Introduction

+The "Product Review App" is a MERN (MongoDB, Express.js, React, Node.js) application that allows users to review and manage their favorite products, providing a seamless and interactive platform for sharing and editing product experiences.

 ## Table of Contents

 - [Getting Started](#getting-started)